bhenrich/YunOS/README.md

 - Support for Debian-based Linux Distributions as a host system
 - Support for the winget/apt package manager to install any cli-software to YunOS

+### 03/28/2023 - v0.1.1
+- Added Fail Safes for the 'newuser' and 'remuser' commands
+- Updated the first time setup completion message to improve readability

 ### 03/23/2023 - v0.1
 - First release of YunOS.